Morte e Vida Severina: Analysis

-Morte e Vida Severina begins describing Severino, a retirante traveling from the barren, drought-striking hinderlands of Pernambuco to Recife, the state's capital.
+Morte e Vida Severina begins describing Severino, a retirante traveling from the barren, drought-striking hinterlands of Pernambuco to Recife, the state's capital.
 Severino's name comes from the Portuguese word for “severe", severo.
 While he attempts to identify himself to the audience, he seems unable to separate himself from the others who live on that land.
 They are united by their common suffering and share a common destiny of famine, poverty and untimely death.
 The life of Severino is thys exemplary of the life of the retirantes:

 "we are many Severinos, equal in everything and in their evil/ (...)
 And being us all Severinos/ equal in everything in life/ we shall die of equal death/ the same severin death:/ the death that one dies/ of old-age before the thirties/ of ambushes before the twenties/ of famine a bit a day" (translated freely from Portuguese).

 In the middle of the play, Severino watches the burial of a husbandman.
 The scene criticizes the inequality in land ownership and the exploitation of the workers in the farms, as can be seem in the box on the left.

 Much further in the poem, the retirante reaches the city; however, where he expected to find a better scenario than his previous one, he encounters only the belief that he had just been pursuing his own death.
 There, he meets an unnamed man with whom he discusses life and his musings on attempting suicide by drowning himself in the river.
 This conversation, however, is interrupted by the birth of a child, a representation of Jesus Christ, and to everyone around starts singing.
 Many people bring gifts to the boy, but all of a humble kind: crabs that will keep his life from the mud; newspapers to use as covering on cold night; a doll made of mud, between others.
 Two Egyptian fortune tellers predict a simple future for the boy, who, they say, will remain forever attached to the miserable reality in which he was born.

 Melo Neto then closes the poem with the man answering Severino by acknowledging that he does not known if life is in fact worthy of being lived in spite of all the sufferings it engenders, but also claiming that life itself had given him an answer and a message of hope, which is quoted in the following box.